cgat-developers/ruffus/doc/tutorials/new_tutorial/introduction.rst

     .. image:: ../../images/theoretical_pipeline_schematic.png
        :scale: 50

     Computational pipelines transform your data in stages until the final result is produced.
     One easy way to understand pipelines is by imagining your data flowing across a series of pipes until it reaches its final destination.
-Even quite complicated processes can be simplified if we broke things down into simple stages.
-Of course, it helps if we can visualise the whole process.
+Even quite complicated processes can be broken into simple stages.
+Of course, it helps to visualise the whole process.

     *Ruffus* is a way of automating the plumbing in your pipeline: You supply the python functions which perform the data transformation, and tell *Ruffus* how these pipeline ``task`` functions are connected up. *Ruffus* will make sure that the right data flows down your pipeline in the right way at the right time.

     .. note::